 Working with other agencies

-We work with a number of external agencies to provide support for pupils with SEN. including, but not exclusive to:
+We work with a number of external agencies to provide support for pupils with SEND. including, but not exclusive to:

 - Educational Psychology